snonux/gemtexter/README.md

 ## Store all formats in Git

 I personally have for each directory in `../foo.zone-content/` a separate Git repository configured.
 So whenever something changes I commit and push the content to git.
+Gemtexter automatically detects whether a content directory is in git or not (e.g. directories `../foo.zone-content/*/.git` exist).
+In this case you can use the `./gemtexter --git-add` command to add all files to git and `./gemtexter --git-sync` to sync all content files with the remote repository (which is a Git pull followed by a push).
+A `./gemtexter --git` will do both, adding and syncing.
+For a custom commit message can set the `GIT_COMMIT_MESSAGE` environment variable, e.g.: `GIT_COMMIT_MESSAGE='New blog post' ./gemtexter --git`.

 ## Publishing a blog post